How I Set Up the Fire Extinguisher Check Template with Customers in Pilla

 Every extinguisher has operating instructions printed or attached to it.
 These must be readable.

-Why this matters: In an emergency, someone who has never used an extinguisher before might be the first on scene.
+Why this matters: In an emergency, someone who has not used an extinguisher before might be the first on scene.
 Clear instructions could make the difference between effective use and dangerous misuse.

 What to look for: Can you read all the text?
 Are pictograms visible and clear?
 Has the label faded, been painted over, or been damaged?